-You must submit all the web and image URLs that you want us to review for removal from Google search results.
-If you’re reporting an image, please submit both the image URL and the web URL.
+Submit all the images or web URLs you want us to review for removal from Google Search results.

 Important: Child sexual abuse imagery is illegal and should not be shared through this form.
 Do not take or include screenshots containing child sexual abuse imagery or any content that presents someone under 18 in a sexual manner.
 Learn how to report child sexual abuse imagery.

-You can take a screenshot on your computer or your mobile device.
-We suggest that you take the screenshot on the same device that you’ll use to submit the form, so you won’t need to transfer the image between devices.
+You can take a screenshot on your computer or with your mobile device.
+You may want to take the screenshot on the same device that you use to submit the form.
+Edit screenshots you submit to obscure any sexually explicit portions.

 Learn how to take a screenshot on your:

-This removal process is for content that is still live on a webpage.
-If the content no longer appears on the webpage but appears in Google search results or as a cached page, request removal with the Outdated URL removal tool.
+If the content no longer appears on a webpage, but appears in Google Search results or as a cached page, you can request a refresh of outdated content.